replete/biscuitman/README.md

 ### Building
 `npm run build` - creates project distributes.

-Build script `runmjs` built with Node 20
+- Build script `run.js` built with Node 20

 ### Tests
-`npm run test` - Launches pupeeter integration tests in a browser `npm run coverage` - run jest tests with coverage
 Jest is set up with puppeteer to run some integration tests.
 We're using `@swc/jest`'s rust implementation of jest to speed things up.
+This is only chromium for now, but at some point it would be good to implement browserStack selenium tests to automate browser compatibility checks.

+`npm run test` - Launches pupeeter integration tests in a browser (in http mode only) `npm run coverage` - run jest tests with coverage saved to `/coverage/`

 ## Support development